Predictive analytics in retail:

 McKinsey

-Top 8 use cases of predictive analytics in retail
+Top eight use cases of retail predictive analytics

 Optimizing inventory management

-Predictive analytics help retailers accurately forecast inventory needs and stock levels by leveraging past purchase patterns.
-Insights into customer demand and inventory levels allow companies to plan and optimize their supply chain more efficiently.
+Predictive analytics help retailers accurately forecast inventory needs and stock levels by examining past purchase patterns.
+Insights into future demand and inventory levels allow companies to plan and optimize their supply chain more efficiently.

 sales increase when making data-driven decisions around stock and store optimization